Our Lady of Perpetual Succour High School: History

 Our Lady of Perpetual Succour High School was established in 1954 by the Redemptorists.
 The first principal of the school was Fr.
 Brian McGrath (1930–2019).
 Dr. Sarto Esteves was the one instrumental in helping the first principal of OLPS High School, Fr.
 Brian McGrath, an Irish Redemptorist, to raise funds for the school building and this was the beginning of a long association.
 Our Lady of Perpetual Help is the patron of the school.

 Curriculum and activities

 The school is affiliated to the Maharashtra State Board of Secondary and Higher Secondary Education for Class One to Tenth Class.
 It also has kindergarten and nursery for boys.
 The medium of instruction is English.

 The students are grouped into four houses: St. Gerard (Blue); St. Alphonsus (Yellow); St. Clement (Green); and St. Anthony (Red).

 Sports activities include cricket, football, basketball, kabaddi and volleyball.
 OLPS students have consistently excelled in sporting events.

 The school band has won many competitions across Mumbai.

 Program for Learning Disability

-In 2016, the batch of 1988 funded a program called "Mentoring Champs Learning Center" which caters to children who have various leaning disabilities, from nursery up to 7th standard (10 classes).
+In 2016, the batch of 1988 funded a program called "Mentoring Champs Learning Center" which caters to children who have various learning disabilities, from nursery up to 7th standard (10 classes).
 Between 2016 and 2022 the program supported 195 students.